Principle Dance Faculty

 In Chicago, she danced with the Lyric Opera, choreographed for the NetIP Annual Charity Gala and Dance Chicago.
 She currently is the resident choreographer and a dancer with Project 606.
 The company’s work was submitted and accepted into the multi-synergistic FRINGE Festival in Minnesota.

-Kim Fahnestock, Principle Dance Instructor since 2015
+Kim Galloway, Principle Dance Instructor since 2015

 Nell Goza, Principle Dance Instructor since 2010